Pantylus

-Pantylus (from παν pan, 'all' and τύλος tylos, 'knob') is an extinct lepospondyl amphibian from the Permian period of North America.
+Pantylus (from παν pan, 'all' and τύλος tylos, 'knob') is an extinct microsaurian tetrapod from the Permian period of North America.

 Pantylus was probably a largely terrestrial animal, judging from its well-built legs.
 It was about 25 cm long, and resembled a lizard with a large skull and short limbs.
 It had numerous blunt teeth, and probably chased after invertebrate prey.